brajeshwar/brajeshwar.github.io/_posts/2008/2008-12-04-common-mistakes-made-by-linux-users.md

----
-layout: post
-title: 10 common mistakes made by Linux users
+# 10 common mistakes made by Linux users
----

 Working on a Linux machine is a matter of proud and gravity for a lot of geeks.
 I could never know why!
 But there are a few ubiquitous mistakes which a lot of them make while administering a Linux box.
 If kept in mind, these mistakes can be avoided to keep a smooth work flow in a Linux environment.